paketo-buildpacks/rapid-feedback-loops/node-tilt-prototype/yarn-react-app/README.md

 - The watchexec start command should be configured such that it restarts the given process whenever files in the workspace are changed.

-- The watchexec start command should be configured such that it ignores file modification events which occur within the `node_modules/.cache` so that web frameworks which modify the cache on-the-fly (e.g. React, Vue) do not trigger a restart.
+- The watchexec start command should be configured such that it ignores changes to package.json, yarn.lock & `node_modules/` so that Yarn processes which modify dependency management files or web frameworks which modify the node_modules cache on-the-fly (e.g. React, Vue) do not trigger a restart.